 - 15 oz. can of Libby’s Mixed Vegetables – Makes this meal so easy to prepare.
 Gives you all the tasty vegetables and nutrition you’d want in a meal

 - Cornstarch – to thicken it at the end

 The first step is to sauté your diced chicken and onion with pieces with garlic and garlic salt!
-It takes about 5 minutes, until the outside of your chicken is no longer pink.
-The rest will cook during the pressure cooking process.
-Now on to a bit of added fun, for the kids especially!
+Add to your pot and stir.
+It takes about 5 minutes for the outside of your chicken to no longer be pink.

 All I did was flip my muffin tin upside down.
 Then with my biscuits: